ravina029/CustomerChurnPrediction/README.md

 3. **Model Training**: Use several machine learning classification algorithms such as random Logistic Regression, Decision Tree, Ada Boost,Xgboost  and forest classifier to predict the likelihood of churn based on the extracted features.

-4. **Feature Selection**: Random forest Classifier is used to find the important features in precting the most important features in predicting the output.
+4. **Feature Selection**: "Chi-square test" and Random forest Classifier is used to find the important features in precting the most important features in predicting the output.

 5. **Evaluation**: Assessed the performance of these models using metrics like accuracy, precision, recall, and area under the ROC curve (AUC).
 RandomForestClassifier and xgboostClassifier performed the best.